MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-availability-key-understand.md

 The availability key provides recovery capability for scenarios in which an external malefactor or malicious insider steals control of your key vault, or when inadvertent mismanagement results in loss of root keys.
 This recovery capability applies to all Office 365 services compatible with Customer Key.
 Individual services use the availability key differently.
 Office 365 does not use the availability key for Exchange Online, Skype for Business, SharePoint Online, Team Sites, or OneDrive for Business other than the cases described below.

-### Exchange Online and Skype for Business
+### Exchange Online and Skype for Business uses

 In addition to the recovery capability, Exchange Online and Skype for Business use the availability key to ensure data availability during transient, or intermittent operational issues, related to the service accessing root keys.
-When the service cannot reach either of your Customer Keys in Azure Key Vault, the service automatically uses the availability key.
+When the service cannot reach either of your Customer Keys in Azure Key Vault due to transient errors, the service automatically uses the availability key.
 The service NEVER goes directly to the availability key.

-Automated systems in Exchange Online and Skype for Business may use the availability key during transient errors to support automated services such as anti-virus, e-discovery, data loss prevention, and data indexing.
+Automated systems in Exchange Online and Skype for Business may use the availability key during transient errors to support automated back-end services such as anti-virus, e-discovery, data loss prevention, mailbox moves, and data indexing.

-### SharePoint Online, Teams Sites, and OneDrive for Business
+### SharePoint Online, Teams Sites, and OneDrive for Business uses

-For SharePoint Online, including Team Sites, and OneDrive for Business, the availability key is never used outside of the recovery capability.
-Customers must explicitly instruct Microsoft to initiate use of the availability key during a recovery scenario.
+For SharePoint Online, including Teams Sites, and OneDrive for Business, the availability key is NEVER used outside of the recovery capability and customers must explicitly instruct Microsoft to initiate use of the availability key during a recovery scenario.
 Automated service operations solely rely on your Customer Keys in Azure Key vault.

 ## Availability key security